-Methylprednisolone Sodium Succinate for Injection, USP sterile powder is an anti-inflammatory glucocorticoid, which contains methylprednisolone sodium succinate as the active ingredient.
-Methylprednisolone sodium succinate, USP, is the sodium succinate ester of methylprednisolone, and it occurs as a white, or nearly white, odorless hygroscopic, amorphous solid.
-It is very soluble in water and in alcohol; it is insoluble in chloroform and is very slightly soluble in acetone.
-The chemical name for methylprednisolone sodium succinate is pregna-1,4-diene-3,20dione, 21-(3-carboxy-1-oxopropoxy)-11, 17-dihy-droxy-6-methyl-monosodium salt, ( $6\alpha$ , 11 $\beta$ ).
+Methylprednisolone Sodium Succinate for Injection.
+USP sterile powder is an anti-inflammatory alucocorticoid which contains methylprednisolone sodium succinate as the active ingredient Methylprednisolone sodium succinate, USP, is the sodium succinate ester of methylprednisolone, and it occurs as a white, or nearly white odorless hygroscopic, amorphous solid.
+It is very soluble in water and in alcohol: it is insoluble in chloroform and is very slightly soluble in acetone droxy-6-methyl-monosodium salt, $(6\alpha, 11\beta)$.
+The structural formula is:

+The chemical name for methylprednisolone sodium succinate is pregna-1,4-diene-3,20dione, 21-(3-carboxy-1-oxopropoxy)-11, 17-dihy-